fullyuni/titlebot/README.md

 You may use your preferred language for developing.
 Our preferred languages at chatmeter are scala and javascript.

-Make sure that the application can be run with minimal set up.

 This task should take you somewhere around 4 hours.
+Make a git repository available online and send us the link.
+Make sure that the application can be run by us with minimal set up.
 You will present the application during your next interview.

 **Bonus points:**
 - Use React or any other front end web framework for the web form (Vue, Angular, Ember, etc.)